-WELCOME TO DUI COURT!
+WELCOME TO DRUG COURT!

-DUI Court will give you tools to change your life and a chance to break the cycle of addiction and crime.
+Drug Court will give you tools to change your life and a chance to break the cycle of addiction and crime.
 The program uses intensive supervision, treatment, and drug testing to help you change.
-You will have regular contact with the DUI Court Judge, probation, and treatment.
-You will participate in addiction and mental health treatment, group and individual treatment sessions, regular DUI Court hearings, drug/alcohol testing, and recovery support meetings (AA, NA, etc.).
+You will have regular contact with the Drug Court Judge, probation, and treatment.
+You will participate in addiction and mental health treatment, group and individual treatment sessions, regular Drug Court hearings, drug/alcohol testing, and recovery support meetings (AA, NA, etc.).
 Other activities should be expected because each person's path to recovery is different.
-DUI Court takes more than one year to complete.
+Drug Court takes more than one year to complete, and everyone progresses at their own pace.

-DUI Court's goal is RECOVERY, not just sobriety.
+Drug Court's goal is RECOVERY, not just sobriety.
 "Recovery" is a process of change through which individuals improve their health and wellness; live manageable, crime-free self-directed lives.

-DUI COURT GIVES YOU A CHANCE TO IMPROVE YOUR:
+DRUG COURT GIVES YOU A CHANCE TO IMPROVE YOUR: